Bratanis/univie_dse/README.md

 We will support you by publishing feedback and grades/points (both on Moodle) on your programming task attempts during the semester.
 You can find both in your DSE Moodle course grade book.

-In addition, you can attend the programming task focussed lecture slots to present your attempts, receive feedback and discuss your ideas with your supervisor.
+In addition, you can attend the programming task-focused lecture slots to present your attempts, receive feedback and discuss your ideas with your supervisor.

 # Which functions should not be used?